MyNameIsVeryOriginal/ECOLO1/README.md

 ---
 # Project context

-<p> ECOLO1 is a group of AI learning developpers helping Bio-scientists to classify plankton species according to their specifications
+<p> ECOLO1 is a group of AI developers helping Bio-scientists to classify plankton species according to their specifications

 The team will receive a Starting kit and build a Python learning algorithm to help scientists to classify plankton species from a collection of picture.